vsedov/advent-of-code/README.md

-# advent-of-code
-Advent of code - 2022
+# 🎄 Advent Of Code 2022 🎄

+Trying this year [advent of code](https://adventofcode.com/2022) using python as my first time

+---
+Merry christmas 🦌.
+vsedov